Tyre Pressure Monitoring Systems

 What is a TPMS?

-TPMS stands for “Tyre Pressure Monitoring System” and this is a special type of electronic tyre valve designed to monitor the tyre air pressure inside all 4 of your pneumatic tyres on your vehicle.
-The real-time tyre pressure data collected by the TPMS monitor equipment is then wirelessly sent to the vehicle display to report to the driver that the tyres are properly inflated and to alert when the tyre pressures are too low or too high.
-Garages can also connect to the TPMS sensor on customers vehicles to check tyre pressures before or after replacing or inflating tyres, often used after tyre replacement, balancing or prior to doing vehicle wheel alignment.
+The real-time tyre pressure data collected by the TPMS equipment is wirelessly sent to the vehicle display to report to the driver that the tyres are properly inflated (or to alert when the tyre pressures are too low or too high).

-Since November 2012, all-new type class M1 passenger vehicles (under 3.5 tonnes and up to 8 seats) must be fitted with TPMS as standard.
+Since November 2012, all new class M1 passenger vehicles (those under 3.5 tonnes and with up to 8 seats) must be fitted with TPMS as standard.
 From November 2014, all new passenger vehicles must be, by law, factory fitted with TPMS.
-Cars registered after January 2012 must have TPMS functioning to pass MOT’s.
-So, how many vehicles do you service or work on that legally require TPMS?
+Cars registered after January 2012 must have TPMS functioning to pass their MOT.

 What are the Types of TPMS?